 By regulating the installation and repair of on-site sewage systems, our district helps to protect Georgia’s groundwater, drinking water and surface water from harmful organisms and chemicals.

 A Homeowner’s Guide to Septic Systems is a resource developed by the EPA providing a good explanation of how septic systems work and helpful tips on maintaining your septic system.
-The State of Georgia’s Division of Public Health has developed another helpful resource, Homeowner’s Guide: On-Site Sewage Management Systems and Understanding Your Septic System.
+The State of Georgia’s Division of Public Health has developed other helpful resource, Homeowner’s Guide: On-Site Sewage Management Systems and Understanding Your Septic System.